agera-edc/DataSpaceConnector/docs/codequality/README.md

 We recommend extending the scope of the queries to include code quality analysis.
 Additional suites can be found in the [CodeQL Github repository](https://github.com/github/codeql/tree/main/java/ql/src/codeql-suites).

+We suggest fixing the critical alerts in the same PR introducing the new rules.
+Less critical ones can be deleted or suppressed using the [Github UI](https://docs.github.com/en/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/managing-code-scanning-alerts-for-your-repository#dismissing-or-deleting-alerts).

 ### Code coverage with jacoco

-We recommend introducing jacoco for measuring code coverage.
+We recommend introducing jacoco for measuring code coverage to get metrics on the current state of EDC testing as well as its evolution over time.
 See the [evaluation results](COVERAGE.md) for more details.

 ### Visualize code coverage in PRs with Codecov

 We recommend adding a tool for visualizing code coverage statistics on PRs.
-This will raise developer awareness on a decrease of coverage introduced by PRs.
-We suggest to use the Codecov platform for this purpose, as it provides a detailed report including a dashboard with additional metrics like code complexity.
+This will raise developer awareness on an increase/decrease of coverage introduced by PRs.
+We suggest using the Codecov platform for this purpose, as it provides a detailed report including a dashboard with additional metrics like code complexity.
 See the [evaluation results](COVERAGE.md) for more details.

 ### Incrementally increase the scope of static code analysis